tsuyoshi-otake/otak-pomodoro/README.md

 1. Find the timer in your VS Code status bar
 2. Click to start your Pomodoro session
 3. Get notified when it's time to switch modes
-4. Track your progress with session counter and total work time
+4. Track your progress with session counter

 ## Features